Ferev/graphColoring/README.md

 #Acknoledgements#

-The project is developed under the instruction of Emil Kelevedjiev, a researcher in the Bulgarian Academy of Sciences.
+The project is started under the instruction of Emil Kelevedjiev, a researcher in the Bulgarian Academy of Sciences.
 Other supporters are Konstantin Delchev as a scientific advisor and HSSIMI.

+Currently, our mentor is Dr. Stoyan Vellev from SAP Labs Bulgaria.